European Year of Cultural Heritage 2018

 Cultural heritage is the fabric of our lives and societies.
 It surrounds us in the buildings of our towns and cities and is expressed through natural landscapes and archaeological sites.
 It is not only made up of literature, art and objects but also by the crafts we learn, the stories we tell, the food we eat and the films we watch.
 Cultural heritage brings communities together and builds shared understandings of the places we live in.
 The digital world too, is transforming the way we access heritage.

-Each member country in Europe presents high quality cultural heritage projects during the year with the aim of showing the breadth of cultural heritage, especially engaging young people.
+Each member country in Europe presented high quality cultural heritage projects during the year with the aim of showing the breadth of cultural heritage, especially engaging young people.
 The EU launched a joint campaign site for the year on the of 7 December 2017.

 - A common communication platform to highlight already ongoing and planned projects and events, but also a stepping-stone for transnational cultural heritage project in Europe.